GustavFluur/Hobby_Share/README.md

 # Features Left to Implement

+## Home page:
+### Users will be able to:

+- search hobbies from a search bar.
+- use tags.
+- see what is trending.

+## Profile page:
+### Users will be able to:

+- chat, follow - and unfollow others.
+- see how many followers and posts you a user has on its profile.
-Able to see what a specfic user have uploaded: their previous posts You are able to follow other users:
+- see on a user's profile page which uploaded posts are related to them.
-Chat with others.
-Password reset
+- delete their profile.

+## Register page:
-Register page: select more categories:
+### select more categories:

 - Nationality
 - Gender
 - Signup page goes align with creating a profile page.